aStudyingTurtle/redicat/README.md

 ### `call`
 Executes the full RNA editing pipeline on `.h5ad` inputs: variant annotation, strand-aware ref/alt counting, CEI computation, and mismatch statistics.
 Validation steps ensure reference FASTA, white-list TSV, and input AnnData all exist and are readable before work begins.

+Recent updates collapse opposing strand layers (`A0` + `A1`, etc.) before counts are distributed to the `ref`, `alt`, and `others` matrices.
+This guarantees that allelic support is identical regardless of BAM strand orientation and avoids spuriously split coverage in downstream metrics.

 Important options:
 - `--editingtype` · choose among AG, AC, AT, CA, CG, CT editing signatures.